erikw/nestedtext-ruby/README.md

 >
 > NestedText is convenient for configuration files, address books, account information, and the like.
 Because there is no need for quoting or escaping, it is particularly nice for holding code fragments.

-*"Why do we need another data format?"* is the expected question to ask.
+*"Why do we need another data format?"* is the right question to ask.
 The answer is that the current popular formats (JSON, YAML, TOML, INI etc.) all have shortcomings which NestedText [addresses](https://nestedtext.org/en/latest/alternatives.html).

 ## Examples
 Here's a full-fledged example of an address book (from the official docs):